YouriJoosten/comparing_EDM_EDSR/README.md

 The dataset and the trained model can be found and downloaded on this [google drive](https://drive.google.com/drive/folders/1EBDqZnk6EeHSiUhh-l2gkaVr_J9ZUXn3?usp=sharing).

+## Included Repositories

+This repository includes code from the official EDM implementation by Karras et al. (https://github.com/NVlabs/edm) and from the official EDSR implementation by Lim et al. (https://github.com/sanghyun-son/EDSR-PyTorch) , used for the denoising models.

+All rights and licenses for that code remain with the original authors.
+See the `edm/` and 'EDSR-PyTorch/' directory for details.

 # Abstract
 In this paper the effectiveness of Diffusion-based and Convolutional Neural Network (CNN) based image denoising are compared in their ability to improve classification